Perth property management fees: a landlord's guide for 2026.

 If your current agency is reactive, hard to reach, charges unexpected fees, or you are not confident in the quality of their inspections and tenant screening, switching is worth considering.
 The process is typically simpler than landlords expect and does not require a break in tenancy.
 The main thing to check is whether your current agreement has a notice period or exit provisions before you begin the process.

-We are happy to walk through our full fee structure and give you an honest view of what your property could achieve on the Perth rental market.
-No obligation.
+We are happy to walk you through our full fee structure and give you an honest view of what your property could achieve on the Perth rental market.

-All fee ranges are indicative and based on general market research.
+All fee ranges shown are indicative and based on general market research across Perth property management agencies in 2026.
 They do not refer to any specific agency.
-Actual fees vary.
-Obtain formal written quotes from any agency you are considering.
-Local Property Partners does not provide tax or financial advice.
+Actual fees vary by agency, property, and circumstances.
+Always obtain formal written fee quotes from any agency you are considering.
+This page provides general information only and does not constitute legal, financial, or tax advice.
+Local Property Partners is a licensed real estate agency, not a registered tax agent or financial adviser.